 3. Potential problems and alternative strategies

 3.1 Identity tracking.
-As explained in Aim 1, we use a very-high resolution camera (100 pixels/mm) to minimize identity during SLEAP based pose-estimation, and will develop tools for minimizing the manual labor involved in manual proofreading, aimed to ensure zero identity flips after proofreading.
+As explained in Aim 1, we plan to use a very high-resolution camera (100 pixels/mm) to minimize identity during SLEAP-based pose estimation, and will develop tools to reduce the manual labor involved in manual proofreading with the aim of ensuring zero identity flips after proofreading.